luch-o/aws-arch-course/README.md

 ## Replication Instructions

-First, make sure to set up aws credentials and install Serverless Framework, instructions can be found in the [Serverless Framework Documentation](https://www.serverless.com/framework/docs/getting-started).
+First, make sure to set up aws credentials, install AWS CLI and Serverless Framework, instructions for the latter can be found in the [Serverless Framework Documentation](https://www.serverless.com/framework/docs/getting-started).

 Further instructions specific for each exercise will be included in its respective documents.